When temperatures drop, it's a good idea to carry out a few quick jobs around your home and garden to prepare for the colder months.

 High winds can cause roof tiles to loosen or rip off all together.
 Stand back and look at the roof to see if there are any visible problems like missing tiles or damaged flashing.

-If safe to do so, get into the attic and take a look from the inside to see if the roof appears to be sagging, if you can see light from outside or any patches of damp.
+Get into the attic and take a look from the inside to see if the roof appears to be sagging, if you can see light from outside or any patches of damp.

 Windows in your garden shed